-Nitration finds various industrial applications of nitration and the most critical by volume is the production of Nitroaromatic compounds like nitrobenzene.
+Nitration finds various industrial applications and the most critical by volume is the production of nitroaromatic compounds such as nitrobenzene.
 Nitration reactions are used notably in the production of explosives like conversion of toluene to trinitrotoluene and conversion of guanidine to nitroguanidine.
-They are used widely as precursors and chemical intermediates.
+They are basically used widely as precursors and chemical intermediates.

-Electrophilic Substitution Reaction Between Benzene and Nitric Acid
+Electrophilic Substitution Reaction Between Benzene And Nitric Acid

 Benzene is treated with a solution of concentrated sulfuric acid and concentrated nitric acid at a temperature, not more than 50oC.
 As the temperature rises, there exist higher chances of obtaining more than one nitro group -NO2 being substituted in the ring.